 In his open letter to Grant Shapps, the Secretary of State for Transport, Dr Billings said: “I believe smart motorways of this kind – there what would be a hard shoulder is a live lane with occasional refuges – are inherently unsafe and dangerous and should be abandoned.

 “The relevant test for us is whether someone who breaks down on this stretch of the motorway, where there is no hard shoulder, would have had a better chance of escaping death or injury had there still been a hard shoulder – and the coroner’s verdict makes it clear that the answer to that question is – yes.”

-Highways England said it was “addressing many of the points raised”.
+National Highways said it was “addressing many of the points raised”.

-Highways England had previously claimed that smart motorways have improved the safety of British motorways.
+National Highways had previously claimed that smart motorways have improved the safety of British motorways.
 The new roads use technology as a way of minimising congestion and easing the flow of traffic.